jediswaplabs/discord-alert-bot/readme.md

 ## Discord Authentication

-This bot uses [Oauth2 authentication](https://discord.com/developers/docs/topics/oauth2), which requires a redirect url to send back the verification info safely.
-Sending oauth data back to a Telegram bot therefore requires a workaround.
-To enable users to verify their Discord handle, set up an aws api gateway as described [here](https://stackoverflow.com/a/42457831), add its url to the `.env` file under `OAUTH_REDIRECT_URI=`, and don't forget to also add it to the whitelist on the [Discord developer portal](https://discord.com/developers/) under Applications -> OAuth2 -> Redirects.
+This bot uses [Oauth2 authentication](https://discord.com/developers/docs/topics/oauth2), which requires a whitelisted redirect url to send back the verification info safely.
+Sending oauth data back to a Telegram bot instead of a website requires a workaround.
+To enable users to verify their Discord handle, you can set up an aws api gateway as described [here](https://stackoverflow.com/a/42457831).
+Add its url to the `.env` file under `OAUTH_REDIRECT_URI=`, and don't forget to also add it to the whitelist on the [Discord developer portal](https://discord.com/developers/) under Applications -> OAuth2 -> Redirects.
 These two entered urls need to match exactly.

 ## State Diagram